-The present requirement shall be fulfilled also in case of faults, e.g. by use of redundant components, activation of limp home mode or of a malfunction indication to the driver.
+The present requirement shall be fulfilled also in case of faults by use of a malfunction indication to the driver, and optionally activation of limp home mode.

-17.13.2.4.
-Non-metallic, metallic or a mixture of metallic and non-metallic LPG components, including flexible hoses and their elements, and non-metallic, metallic or a mixture of metallic and non-metallic parts of LPG components which may come into contact with petrol shall comply with the requirements set out in paragraph 6.17."
+- 17.13.2.4.
+Non-metallic, metallic or a mixture of metallic and non-metallic LPG components, including flexible hoses and their elements, and non-metallic, metallic or a mixture of metallic and non-metallic parts of LPG components which may come into contact with petrol shall comply with the requirements set out in paragraph 6.17. - 17.13.2.5.
+The ECU complying with the requirements of paragraph 17.13.2.2. shall be installed: - (a) in vehicles where the flushed volume is less than or equal to 0.4 litre; and - (b) in vehicles equipped with a LPG container having a capacity higher than 20 litres."